Algebras of Non-Local Screenings and Diagonal Nichols Algebras: Super Lie type

-Exception (4) of lemma \ref{3 conditions II} appears.
-Imposing that the first and the third roots are not connected we find the condition $r'+r''+r''' =2$.
-In this case these $m_{ij}$ matrices are realising solution.\\ This corresponds to the condition $q'\cdot q''\cdot q'''=1$ of case 9 (as well as 10 and 11), rank 3, in table 2 of \cite{Hecklist}.
+Exception (4) of Lemma~\ref{3 conditions II} appears.
+Imposing that the first and the third roots are not connected we find the condition $m'+m''+m''' =2$.
+This corresponds to the condition \mbox{$q'\cdot q''\cdot q'''=1$} of rows~9,~10,~11) in Table~2 of~\cite{Hecklist}.
+Hence these matrices $(m_{ij})$ are realizing solution.